 This may shock you, but at school, you are not actually taught any particular accent!

-Many countries make a deliberate choice to orientate English lessons towards an accent that would be called “international”.
+Many countries make a deliberate choice to orientate ESOL courses towards an accent that would be called “international”.
 Whether this is in an Anglophone country or elsewhere.
 This particular accent is said to be “simplified” compared to American and British accents.
 It is nonetheless correct from a phonetic point of view.

 However, to be honest, this international accent is a lot closer to the US accent than to the British.
 After the Second World War, as the US gained international power through trade, culture and entertainment, the accent permeated our globalized society

 English is the most spoken language worldwide.
 But the US accent has rubbed off on international English.

 You will immediately realise that the three most widely learnt accents are, the British, American and international accents.
 This, therefore, means that there are three more phonetic rules to learn!

 If you are destined to have a job that will take you to the four corners of the world, it is always important to adapt to the local pronunciation.